 It was a rough time, but I figured it was a learning experience for her, and that things would get better as she got older.
 I had never been more wrong about anything in my life.

-Elementary school years
+Elementary school years with an anxious child

 This is where the fun really began.
 Elementary school was a disaster from the beginning.
 She would sometimes run away from the bus, right as it would pull up to pick them up, I’d have to end up taking her to school.
 She instantly despised school, and did not want to go.

 From Kindergarten until Second grade, having an anxious child was a nonstop roller coaster ride.
 She was not making friends, and her behavior was escalating.
 This ended up in several meetings with school counseling personnel, and I agreed to have her assessed for behavioral issues.

 This is when I finally learned what was going on.
 I found out that I had an extremely intelligent, but very anxious child.
 She was diagnosed with over-focused anxiety disorder.
 They decided that an IEP would be best for her, which would allow for certain accommodations that would hopefully ease her symptoms while at school.